PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filewriten.rst

 XML files that you will normally need to close the tag, for example ``%PAL:DataDir%\settings</config>``.
 In such cases you can also try using the inbuilt XML support.

+When writing string values to Registry files, remember that it should be quoted, e.g.
+``Value='"registry value"'``.

 .. ini-key:: [FileWriteN]:Find